THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Wednesday evening we attended a presentation given by two guys who have been in Tonga on a trimaran for the past few months.
 Craig is with the Floating Foundation, which travels to the outer islands of Vava’u and provides medical training to the medics of the villages.
 Lorenzo is with UAT, University of Auckland Technologies, and he presented on tracking whales via drone for research purposes.
 Lorenzo had some amazing drone videos he played for us of whales breaching and feeding.

-Thursday we met up with Simon and Marg from Margansie and Ray from Lionheart to hike up Mount Talau.
+Thursday we met up with our friends Simon and Marg from Margansie and Ray from Lionheart to hike up Mount Talau.
 Mount Talau is the highest spot in Vava’u and is about 3 km away from the town center.
 After that steep walk is about 175 steps up the mountain.
 Talau is flat-topped, and there are four viewpoints to look down over Vava’u.
 With the perfect weather we were having it was gorgeous.

 We were able to book a last minute whale snorkeling trip for Friday which ended up being one of the most amazing things we have ever done.